Lake Russell Fishing Report October 2014

 Russell: Level: 1 foot below full pool.
-Temp: 78 degrees.
-Clarity: Clear in most areas, slightly stained in some of the creeks.
+Temp: Low 70s.
+Clarity: Clear.

 Other Articles You Might Enjoy